 Disclaimer.
 This note is for general guidance only.
 Specific legal advice should be obtained in all cases.
 LLPO Law Firm accept no liability for anything contained in this brochure or for any reader who relies on its content.
 Before any action or decision are taken by you or your business, you should seek specific legal advice.

-PETERKA & PARTNERS Buying and Selling Real Estate in Czech Republic a) Purchase of an undeveloped plot of land;
+PETERKA & PARTNERS Buying and Selling Real Estate in Czech Republic

 KEY FACTS OF REAL ESTATE ACQUISITIONS UNDER CZECH LAW

 I. Types of Real Property Transactions